 This is one of the most common challenges that people face while working from home, one that can take a toll on their overall health.
 From tight deadlines to long work hours and cloudiness over job security—all of this makes your stress levels rise, often resulting in other health concerns like insomnia, fatigue, headache, as well as hypertension and heart disease.
 Add to that, staying indoors and not being able to go out, meet other people, or communicate much for such a long period, makes things even worse.

 What to do: First and foremost, make sure that you get at least eight hours of sleep every night to prevent an over-secretion of cortisol, which is also known as the ‘stress hormone.’
 Practice yoga and meditation regularly.
 Focus on activities that relieve your stress.
 This could be anything that you enjoy, like listening to music, gardening, sketching, etc. Keep a positive attitude towards life and don’t hesitate to speak to a professional online to get better guidance on how to go forward and combat the stress.
 You can also do a self-check to assess your stress levels.

 Staying glued to your laptop screen for prolonged work hours can have a really adverse effect on your eyes.
 Add to that the constant urge to read the news about the pandemic or scroll your social media feed, further adds to the trouble, causing strain to your eyes.

 What to do: For starters, you can use a radiation protective screen for your laptop, it will protect your eyes.
 You can also wear glasses with a similar radiation protection coating.
 Blink your eyes often while working to avoid dry eyes and take breaks whenever necessary.
 Wash your eyes with cold water and give them some rest by keeping them closed for at least 10 minutes at regular intervals while working.
-If you’re still facing any issues with your eyes like extremely dry eyes, red eyes, etc. you can consult with an eye specialist online for some expert tips.
+If you’re still facing any issues with your eyes like dry eyes, red eyes, etc, you can consult with an eye specialist online for some expert tips.

 Neck pain or back pain